by Teresa VanDyk Marshall

 Peppers come in so many varieties, and they can add such a beautiful, let alone practical, presence to a garden.
 Some peppers are not grown to be eaten (they are just too hot) but are nonetheless strikingly showy in our garden.

 For example, the dark, rich colors of the “Black Pearl” ornamental variety come covered in dark, almost purplish, green leaves.
 The bush explodes with red, pearl-shaped peppers that turn a shiny black color as they ripen.
 The “Christmas” pepper plant comes with dark green, waxy leaves and grows little peppers that look just like “Christmas Lights,” often showing off red, yellow, purple and orange peppers all at the same time!
 (Our only caution when growing these is to keep an eye out for the Whiteflies.)
-They seem to love fork in pepperthese gorgeous plants as much as we do—except they love them to death.
+They seem to love these gorgeous plants as much as we do—except they love them to death.
 (Regularly spraying with Safer Soap or other organic pest control is highly recommended.)

 So, spice up your garden—and your dinner—thus enjoying vibrant flavors accompanied by improved health.
 All the while, indulge in the eye candy that these lovely plants will become in your garden.